harsh-rajotiya/Hospital-Management-System/README.md

 # Hospital-Management-System
-The project, Hospital Management system using Java, JFrame and SQL as Database.
+The project, Hospital Management system uses Java, JFrame and SQL as Database.

 ## *Harsh Rajotiya*